Github852/olddocs/app/views/website/markdown/self-hosting/preconfigured-image.md

 3. You should consider using Amazon RDS for your database instead of a local MySQL server.
 RDS will take care of backups, and may be more performant.

-4. To change which database the Standard File app connects to, you can edit the `.env` file in `~/ruby-server/.env`.
+4. To change which database the Standard Notes app connects to, you can edit the `.env` file in `~/syncing-server/.env`.

-This server was created using the instructions available here: [Deploying a private Standard File server with Amazon EC2 and Nginx](https://github.com/standardfile/ruby-server/wiki/Deploying-a-private-Standard-File-server-with-Amazon-EC2-and-Nginx).
+This server was created using the instructions available here: [Deploying a private Standard Notes server with Amazon EC2 and Nginx](https://github.com/standardnotes/syncing-server/wiki/Deploying-a-private-Standard-File-server-with-Amazon-EC2-and-Nginx).
 Consult this guide if you'd like to customize any part of the instance.